siemff/siemff/README.md

 ### Hi there 👋

 <p> My name is Siem Fitwi, and I’m computer engeener student at OsloMet universty.
-Since i was a little boy, I’ve been quite interested in creating things.
-This urge for creativity, I have chosen to express through programming, digital design and more. ✨
+I turn a design into a fresh and modern website by manually writing the code for it, or using tools like wordpress.
+I’m a full stack developer, meaning I do both front-end and back-end work regarding a website.

   - 🔭 I’m currently working on ...
   - 🌱 I’m currently learning everything 😄💻📖